smpaine/PortKnocker/README.md

 5. Click "Save", after which you will be taken to another screen that is labeled "Port list for host: ..."
 6. Since this is a new host, the Port list is empty, and will display a message saying "No ports for this host, use Menu->Add to add some."
 7. To add ports, click the Menu button, then choose "Add Port"
+8. If you want the knock for this port to be directed to a different host (other than the one that is automatically placed in the "Host Name" field), enter the desired host/IP address in the "Host Name" field.
-8. Fill out the "Port Number" field, and select the "Packet Type" to send (either TCP or UDP)
+9. Fill out the "Port Number" field, and select the "Packet Type" to send (either TCP or UDP)
-9. Click "Save"
+10. Click "Save"
-10. Repeat steps 7-9 for each additional port (Ports will be knocked in the order they are listed)
+11. Repeat steps 7-9 for each additional port (Ports will be knocked in the order they are listed)
-11. Use the back button (arrow pointing backwards) to exit the "Ports List" screen.
+12. Use the back button (arrow pointing backwards) to exit the "Ports List" screen.

 Editing a Host
 -----